SnorlaxYum/Simputer/contents/Posts/20161208-hosted-by-gitlab.md

 1. enable http on the site on original server and remove https
 2. switch SSL/TLS encryption mode on Cloudflare to `Flexible`

-I tried downloading my pdf file, speed was capped at about 200kB/s when the mode was Full; then it jumped to about 1MB/s at the start after these changes......
+I tried downloading my pdf file, speed was capped at about 300kB/s when the mode was Full and rose slowly; then it jumped to about 1MB/s at the start after these changes......

+**2021-09-12:** switched SSL/TLS encryption mode back to Full (strict) again, [the speedy trick above is insecure](https://community.cloudflare.com/t/why-you-should-choose-full-strict-and-only-full-strict/286652).
+Tested and found out under Full encryption mode, I can reach a slightly slower speed, which is worth it considering it's more secure.
+Another thing is that flexible mode doesn't help TTFB......
+So I guess I won't try it again, unless I need to.